Siuan McGahan logo

 1. Help participants stay in the program, and more effectively reach program milestones and goals.

-2. Come up with a design that creates maximum value within these limited constraints.
+2. Come up with a design that creates maximum value within these limiting constraints.

 3. Be “playful” and “fun.”